yyl/ComputerArchitectureNotes/Pipeline.md

 > Parallelism

 Pipelining is an _implementation_ technique to alow multiple instructions overlapped (i.e. executed at the same time).
-It makes processor fast by increasing its throughput.
+It makes processor fast by increasing its **throughput**.
 Note the actual time to complete single instruction does not change.

 We splits MIPS instructions into 5 stages.
 Theoretically a full pipe could make the processor _five_ times faster.
 However in reality it is just closer to five when pipe gets longer.

 Hazards in pipelining include:

 1. Structural hazards: the hardware cannot support the combinations of instructions we want in the same cycle
-    - can a single unit be shared in the same cycle?
-    - MIPS has two memories?
 2. Data hazards: one step must wait for another to complete (wait for data mostly)
     - resolved by _forwarding_: forward the data needed directly to next instruction without putting it into reg
-    - graphical representation of different MIPS instructions
 3. Control hazards: make a decision based on the results of one instruction while others are executing
     - mostly for branching
-    - solution one: stall - too slow
+    - solution 1: stall - too slow
-    - solution two: branch prediction
+    - solution 2: branch prediction
         - always predict to be one branch, or
         - _dynamic_ prediction: based on the past history
-    - solution three: delay decision
+    - solution 3: delay decision
-        - execute some other instructions (say next sequetional instruction)
+        - execute some other instructions (say next sequetional instruction) to fill the gap
         - then execute branch one
         - MIPS acutally use this
+        - good for 5-stage instruction set

 ### Representation of pipeline